rblalock/handbook/Employment-Policies/working-remotely.md

 # Working Remotely

+**TBD!
+We don't have a dedicated office quite yet... so this is just drafting material...**

 ## Scope

 This policy is written in the context of our current company setup, which is that every employee works in the same office for the most of the work week.
 Specifically, this document addresses working from home on a regular basis and/or working remotely for up to one week out of any given month.
 It does not address: